-Beginning with Tax Year 2015, the Taxpayer Authentication and Spouse Authentication input section(s) are available to enter the following information:
+Beginning with Tax Year 2015, the Taxpayer Authentication and Spouse Authentication input section(s) are available to verify and enter the following information:

 - Driver's License/State ID # - Some states required driver's license information as a measure to prevent identity theft.
 Please see: State Agency Driver's License and State ID Expectations for more information.